G1ukb/Sandbox_v2/java/Spring/education/SpringSecurity.md

 Remember that these configurations only make sense in a stateful application where the HTTP session is used.

-For stateless applications, like RESTful services, the best practice is to use stateless authentication strategies, like OIDC or JWT tokens.
+For stateless applications, like Restfull services, the best practice is to use stateless authentication strategies, like OIDC or JWT tokens.